Cogeneration: MicroCHP

-MicroCHP installations use five different technologies: microturbines, internal combustion engines, stirling engines, closed-cycle steam engines, and fuel cells.
+MicroCHP installations use five different technologies: microturbines, internal combustion engines like BHPPs, stirling engines, closed-cycle steam engines, and fuel cells.
 One author indicated in 2008 that MicroCHP based on Stirling engines is the most cost-effective of the so-called microgeneration technologies in abating carbon emissions.
 A 2013 UK report from Ecuity Consulting stated that MCHP is the most cost-effective method of using gas to generate energy at the domestic level.
 However, advances in reciprocation engine technology are adding efficiency to CHP plants, particularly in the biogas field.
 As both MiniCHP and CHP have been shown to reduce emissions they could play a large role in the field of CO_{2} reduction from buildings, where more than 14% of emissions can be saved using CHP in buildings.
 The University of Cambridge reported a cost-effective steam engine MicroCHP prototype in 2017 which has the potential to be commercially competitive in the following decades.
 Quite recently, in some private homes, fuel cell micro-CHP plants can now be found, which can operate on hydrogen, or other fuels as natural gas or LPG.
 When running on natural gas, it relies on steam reforming of natural gas to convert the natural gas to hydrogen prior to use in the fuel cell.
 This hence still emits (see reaction) but (temporarily) running on this can be a good solution until the point where the hydrogen is starting to be distributed through the (natural gas) piping system.